Victor2275/HOTHproject/README.md

 Link: https://taskable-bice.vercel.app/
 Password for teacher: teacher

-Here is a draft for your README.md file, incorporating the features and tech stack of TaskAble.

-Markdown
 # TaskAble

 TaskAble is a web-based educational platform designed to help autistic students manage daily classroom activities.
 By providing a structured environment with clear instructions and positive reinforcement, TaskAble aims to create a calmer, more engaging, and supportive classroom experience for both students and educators.